 As a commercial grade wallcovering that weighs in at 20 ounces per linear yard, CLAIR is carefully crafted with a proprietary olefin composite technology and paired with an Osnaburg backing.
-The heavy-duty Type II olefin composite wallcovering has a high abrasion resistance as well as impact and scratch resistance, allowing for the same quality of printing and embossing.
+Compliant with Type II wallcovering standards, the material allows for the same quality of printing and embossing.

-Meeting modern demands for enhanced cleanability, CLAIR is bleach-cleanable with a 1:10 dilution.
-The collection is composed of 20-percent pre-consumer recycled content while meeting several sustainability standards.
-Made in the United States, CLAIR is ASTM E84 Class A Fire Rated, Cal 01350 Compliant, and has a Health Product Declaration (HPD).
+CLAIR wallcoverings meet modern demands for enhanced cleaning and disinfecting, holding up to a 1:10 dilution of bleach as well as quaternary compounds.
+The material is composed of 20-percent pre-consumer recycled content, meeting several sustainability standards.
+Made in the United States, the CLAIR collection is ASTM E84 Class A fire rated, Cal 01350 compliant, and has a Health Product Declaration (HPD).

 Nuanced Nature-Inspired Patterns

-With a delicate design that emulates a basket-weave with sharp edges, Ardley’s geometric foreground is complemented by an elusive tonality that plays with value and scale to create an irregular surface.
-Ardley Cove captures an active urban appeal with a horizontal, fragmented geometric pattern and strong diagonals that stand out against the refined texture of the counterpart pattern Ardley.
-Castine conveys a linen quality with strong vertical slubs juxtaposed against multicolored horizontal yarns that are highlighted by metallic touches.
-The interplay of matte and metallic finishes underscores the linen texture’s nuanced dimensionality and depth.
+With a delicate design that emulates a woven textile, Ardley’s foreground is complemented by an elusive tonality and linen texture, with metallic flecks in some of the colorways.
+Ardley Cove captures an active urban appeal with a fragmented geometric pattern and strong diagonals that stand out against the refined texture of the counterpart pattern Ardley.
+Castine conveys a heathered fabric quality with strong horizontal slubs juxtaposed against multicolored horizontal “yarns” that are highlighted by metallic touches.
+The interplay of matte and metallic finishes underscores the textile texture’s nuanced dimensionality and depth.

-A raw silk look with a textural feel, Sonora showcases a subtle, multi-color dimensionality with unique embossing that creates a heathered edge, while Surin serves to elicit the luxurious look of silk with a sophisticated and shimmering colorline that uses subtle flecks of color.
-Adding a more literal interpretation of a beloved wood grain to the line, Tiaga mirrors a flat-cut panel with a soft, vertical effect, while Zura mimics a suave pinstripe with a graphic quality to creates= a modern menswear look.
+Like the geological layers of sedimentary rock, Sonora showcases a subtle, multi-color dimensionality with a stone-texture embossing, while Surin serves to elicit the luxurious look of silk with a sophisticated and shimmering colorline that uses subtle flecks of color.
+Adding a more literal interpretation of a beloved wood grain to the line, Tiaga mirrors a flat-cut panel with a soft, vertical effect, while Zura mimics a suave pinstripe with a graphic quality to creates a modern menswear look.
 Stripes behind its tight pinstripes provide a three-dimensional appearance, which alludes to bands of color rising and falling from the background.